ganeti/ganeti/man/gnt-cluster.rst

 - ``--ipolicy-spindle-ratio`` limits the instances-spindles ratio
 - ``--ipolicy-vcpu-ratio`` limits the vcpu-cpu ratio

+All the instance policy elements can be overridden at group level.
+Group level overrides can be removed by specifying ``default`` as the value of an item.

 For details about how to use ``--hypervisor-state`` and ``--disk-state`` have a look at **ganeti**\(7).